Vladichnaprimer/contact-manager/README.md

 # README

-This is a contact manager application wrotes in Ruby on Rails.
+This is a contact manager application written in Ruby on Rails.